seth-shaw-unlv/claw-migrate-files-poc/README.md

 # Proof of Concept: CLAW Migrate Files (Apollo Edition)

+**Content Model Overhaul in Process**

+I've updated unlv_image to work in parallel to the new islandora_object.
+Updating migrate_cdm is next.

 This repository consists of two modules:

 1. unlv_image: A local implementation of the Islandora Image module to include additional metadata fields.